acuity-network/index.acuity.network/content/docs/about/features.md

 top = false
 +++

-Currently, Acuity Index only supports Substrate chains.
-For more in depth documentation about the project read the [Acuity Index Book](https://book.index.acuity.network).

-Unlike other Substrate indexers, Acuity Index is intended to be queried from dapps in the same way that dapps query full nodes.
-This will revolutionize the capabilities of

 #### Built-in support for Substrate's pallets

 Acuity has built-in indexing macros for the following Substrate pallets: System, Preimage, Indices, Balances, Transaction Payment, Staking, Session, Democracy, Collective, Elections Phragmen, Treasury, Vesting, Identity, Proxy, Multisig, Fast Unstake, Election Provider Multi-phase, Tips, Bounties, Child Bounties, Bags List, Nomination Pools.